 If other security tools have been installed (or if you don't like it...),

-Windows Defender can be disabled.
-To do this, disable the
+Windows Defender can be disabled by disabling the

 service Windows Defender

-and deactivate the program on the tab Startup of the
+and deactivating the program on the tab Startup of the

 The Network and Sharing Center (available in the control panel) is the place to be to check the status, analyze and solve problems concerning the network.
 The Network and Sharing Center has settings for sharing files, printers and public folders.
 If there is no need to share files over the network, most options can be disabled (as shown in the screen dump) to raise the security level.

-The link View computers and devices (at the left in the task pane) makes it possible to browse with the Windows Explorer quickly through the network.
+The link View computers and devices (at the left in the task pane) is used for quickly browsing the network with the Windows Explorer.
 This will show the connected router (but not the modem connected to the router), the shared (public) folders/files and the shared printers of the computers connected to the same network.
 Right click the hardware (modem, router) and select View device webpage to open the managementpage.
 There is no need anymore to type the IP-address into the addressbar of the Internet Explorer.